 installation design: Matej Gavula

 We each cope in some way with the circumstances of our own origin.
 The birthplace is often the mysterious place that hides untold mysteries.
-It concentrates sources of childhood memories and thus becomes a sort of lifelong shelter, in times of personal crises and beyond.
+It concentrates on sources of childhood memories and thus becomes a sort of lifelong shelter, in times of personal crises and beyond.
 Since artists tend to leave their birthplaces early, they often revisit them later in their art, as places with many associations which can have important expressive power in relation to their oeuvres at large.
-Depictions of ancestral homes, villages, home towns and regions revisited carry references to social status, childhood joys and traumas, or a sense of nostalgia for the times now long gone.
+Depictions of ancestral homes, villages, home towns, and regions revisited carry references to social status, childhood joys, and traumas, or a sense of nostalgia for the times now long gone.

 In June 1970, when he took part in the legendary exterior exhibition Polymusic Space.
 Sculpture, Object, Light, Music in Piešťany, he realized his part as a game space with reference to his birthhouse (the building of the Kursalon) in the city park.
 The circular track which the visitors were supposed to follow through the park was titled P.O.P.
 U.F.O.
 (Psychophysical Occupation of Space by a Universal Fantastic Object).
 The already extant objects along the track, such as the musical pavilion, his birthhouse, amphitheater, playground, streetlights, trees, and tennis courts, were complemented by various newly produced signs and objects.
 Individual stops along the route were also intended as places where the spectators were supposed to look out for unidentified flying objects (U.F.O.s).
-The project reproduced in the exhibition’s catalog manifests the beginning of a new cosmic era of mankind, signaled by the stamped initials JK superimposed over a picture of the planet Earth taken from space and a graphic with classification of flying saucers.
+The project reproduced in the exhibition’s catalog manifests the beginning of a new cosmic era of mankind, signaled by the stamped initials JK superimposed over a picture of the planet Earth taken from space and a graphic with the classification of flying saucers.
 The point of departure and basis for this work was the book The Mysteries of our Century — Flying Saucers, to which Koller added green stamped inscriptions PIEŠŤANY and JÚLIUS KOLLER.
-On the line between the familiar and the estranged, the birthplace and unknown extraterrestrial worlds from which we look back on our own, a new cosmo-humanist culture and personal identity arises from interactions.
+On the line between the familiar and the estranged, the birthplace and unknown extraterrestrial worlds from which we look back on our own, a new cosmo-humanist culture and personal identity arise from interactions.

 In the 1980s, Koller repeatedly visited Piešťany as a lecturer in symposiums of amateur visual artists in the nearby Moravany nad Váhom.
 In 1988, several important performances were created, captured in photographs realized in cooperation with Květoslava Fulierová.
 Their common feature is corporal interaction with selected realities, namely buildings as spaces of cultural, social but also personal significance.
 Koller treated the buildings as a performer.
 He lifted his hands towards them, touched them, complemented additional meanings with his own body, gestures, and labeling.
 Koller in his work with photography uses himself as a performer to label space with a figural sign of the body and at the same time with his specific U.F.O. code which forms a part of his personal linguistic system: Conceptual Cultural Situation (U.F.O.), Futurological Cultural Situation (U.F.O.), Fateful Cultural Situation 1 (U.F.O.), Fateful Cultural Situation 2 (U.F.O.), Cult Cultural Situation (U.F.O.).